 B.2.For the purposes of calculating the vote, an ABSTAIN vote temporarily removes the voting Senator from being counted as a qualified member.

 B.3.For the purposes of calculating the vote, a senator, present or not, that does not vote YES, NO, or ABSTAIN is still counted as a qualified member.

 C.1.
 An absolute vote of 75% of all present to meeting and qualified members is required to pass an amendment; 60% of all present to meeting and qualified members is required to pass a special motion; and 51% of all present to meeting and qualified members is required to pass a regular motion.

 D.1.(See Article VIII Section B) Qualified members are the duly elected members of the University Student Senate.
 Members will be automatically suspended from the Qualified Voter Total for voting purposes if the member misses three consecutive USS representative board meetings—this results in a loss of voting privileges while the suspension is in force, but constitutes no further penalty upon the member.
 Suspended members will be reinstated to the total on the next meeting they attend.
 Suspension of voting privileges are for quorum purposes only and is not a form of punishment.

 E. Qualified Voter Total

 E.2.
-If a meeting occurs with less than 1/3 qualified voting members attending, then any vote must go to online voting.
-The secretary may email the measure to all absent members, and may add their votes to the vote tally within 72 hours of the end of the meeting.
+If a meeting occurs with less than ½ + 1 of qualified voting members attending, then any vote must go to online voting.
+The Chief of Staff may email the measure to all absent members, and may add their votes to the vote tally within 72 hours of the end of the meeting.
 The communication director will add these votes to the minutes, noting that motion went to online vote.

 F. Proxy Voting